 - A database is automatically configured according to the InfluxDB Database field value

-- It is possible to specify the db authentication credentials if the InfluxDB database is protected
+- It is possible to specify authentication credentials if the InfluxDB database is protected

 InfluxDB is really suitable to export high frequency data due to the high insertion throughput.
 For this reason it’s possible to increase the timeseries resolution to get more detailed historical data.
 This can be configured from the “L7 Application Resolution” preference.

 Increasing the timeseries resolution involves more buffering into ntopng.
 This will have a strong impact on the RAM usage on large networks.